Life Between The Pages Payton Hayes Life Between The Pages Payton Hayes

 So, even though I’d learned how to read around first grade, I really learned to read proficiently during my second round of third grade.
 I had a kind, caring teacher who was really dedicated to helping me grow as a reader and worked with me to build my skill.
 Following the third grade, I almost instantly did better in all of my studies, passing tests with accuracy that was once gated by my reading inability.

 Woman covering her face with a book.
-Photo by Siora Photography
+Photo by Siora Photography.

 I began reading books from the Magic Tree House Series by Mary Pope Osborne and Barney the Bear-Killer, by Pat Sargent.
 I was drawn to Sargent’s story because of the cheetah on the cover of book seven in the series and reached for Osborne’s books of which I’d heard contained a magic tree-house that could take Jack and Sally anywhere they wanted to go.
 Between books that had to do my favorite animal, the cheetah, and endless adventures for kids, I had plenty of reading that I could connect with.
 These book series helped me to connect with compelling characters over a long stretch of books which kept me reading for a long time.